vanthoff10/curly-octo-ear-rings-tryOn/README.md

-Presentingn the Awesome Ear Rings Try ON using some new cool features of Machine Learning(TensorFlow JS).
-Making Web Devices capable of being in the Augmented Reality race .
+Presenting the Awesome **Ear Rings Try ON** app using some new cool features of Machine Learning(TensorFlow JS).
+Making Web Devices capable of being in the Augmented Reality race.

+*\n
 PS: JS is love :)